 Imperial College London & Royal College of Art

-Utilising a design led approach to tackle improving accessibility for patients with macular degeneration.
+My team and I utilised a design-led approach to tackle improving accessibility for patients with macular degeneration.

-Application of psychological theory of behaviour change in the development and prototyping of a healthcare intervention to improve posture during video calls.
+During this module, we focused on the psychological theory of behaviour change and the COM-B model.
+We consequently developed and prototyped a tool to improve posture during video calling.